 - Any fruit, apple, apple sauce, peaches, pears, banana

 - Mix the eggs, milk, vanilla, and cinnamon and stir with a fork to mix well in a shallow bowl or pie plate.

 - Heat a skillet on the stove to medium heat.
 Add olive oil, butter, or vegetable oil to coat the pan so the bread will not stick.

-- With a fork gently soak each side of the bread with the egg mixture and put in your skillet or grille leaving an inch of room between each slice of bread.
+- With a fork gently soak each side of the bread with the egg mixture and put it in your skillet or grille leaving an inch of room between each slice of bread.

 - Cook the toast for about one and a half minutes on each side.
-Adjust your time for your size of the skillet and the temperature of the skillet.
+Adjust your time for the size of the skillet and the temperature of the skillet.
 Check to see if the cooked side is golden brown.

 - Top with the French toast and enjoy.

 French toast is a beloved breakfast for every day and even holidays.
 Everything you need to make a filling breakfast you already have in your kitchen.
 French Toast is so easy to make and the whole family will love that it can also be a simple dinner.
 You can top it with maple syrup, fresh fruit, or just a dusting of powdered sugar.